Yucheng-Zhu/Titanic_MachineLearningfromDisaster/README.md

 ## Models
 It is clear that DNN beats logistic regression in this problem.
 3 layers with 512 units per layer work best experimentally.
 A dropout rate of 0.4 helps to deal with overfitting.
-200 epochs are enough, and more epochs only lead to overfitting in this simple problem.
+200 epochs are enough, and more epochs lead to overfitting in this simple problem.

 ## Todo
 * Given that the dataset is small, it may be possible to improve the accuracy of the DNN model with k-fold cross validation.